FilippoPaganelli/Go-stream-it/README.md

 ### Go-stream-it

-This repository hosts my extremely minimal Telegram bot, for managing my shrimps video streaming to YouTube.
+This repository hosts my _extremely minimal_ Telegram bot, for managing my shrimps video streamings to YouTube remotely, using Telegram bot commands.

+The project has been developed on/for Linux only, tested on a Raspberry Pi 4, running Raspberry Pi OS.

+Commands:
+- `/start`: start streaming to YouTube
+- `/stop`: stop streaming to YouTube
+- `/status`: get the streaming status (running/not running)

 ## Build the bot